hihi5456/met/dev_log.md

 - Optionally swap to Tone.js Transport for simpler scheduling (still needs a reliable clock source).

 ## Recent Changes
+- **Fixed `Uncaught ReferenceError: stopCalibrationTimer is not defined`**: Defined `stopCalibrationTimer` before `startCalibrationTimer` to ensure it is available when called.
 - **Fixed Server Time Calibration**: Server time calibration is now only attempted on `localhost` to prevent errors on the deployed version.
 - **Project Cleanup**: Removed outdated `mystrategy.txt` and `requirements.txt` files.
 - **Increased Calibration Precision**: Increased the lead-in time and the number of samples used in calibration for more accurate synchronization.